Jet stream: Description

 The width of a jet stream is typically a few hundred kilometres or miles and its vertical thickness often less than 5 km.

 Jet streams are typically continuous over long distances, but discontinuities are also common.
 The path of the jet typically has a meandering shape, and these meanders themselves propagate eastward, at lower speeds than that of the actual wind within the flow.
+Further, the meanders can split or form eddies.

 Each large meander, or wave, within the jet stream is known as a Rossby wave (planetary wave).
 Rossby waves are caused by changes in the Coriolis effect with latitude.
 Shortwave troughs, are smaller scale waves superimposed on the Rossby waves, with a scale of 1000 to 4000 km long, that move along through the flow pattern around large scale, or longwave, "ridges" and "troughs" within Rossby waves.
-Jet streams can split into two when they encounter an upper-level low, that diverts a portion of the jet stream under its base, while the remainder of the jet moves by to its north.

 The wind speeds are greatest where temperature differences between air masses are greatest, and often exceed 92 km/h.
 Speeds of 400 km/h have been measured.

-The jet stream moves from West to East bringing changes of weather.
-Meteorologists now understand that the path of jet streams affects cyclonic storm systems at lower levels in the atmosphere, and so knowledge of their course has become an important part of weather forecasting.
+The jet stream moves from west to east bringing changes of weather.
+The path of jet streams affects cyclonic storm systems at lower levels in the atmosphere, and so knowledge of their course has become an important part of weather forecasting.
 For example, in 2007 and 2012, Britain experienced severe flooding as a result of the polar jet staying south for the summer.